AdobeDocs/commerce-php/src/pages/developer/components/attributes.md

 ---
-group: php-developer-guide
-title: EAV and extension attributes
+title: EAV and Extension Attributes | Commerce PHP Extensions
+description:
 ---

+# EAV and extension attributes

 There are two types of attributes you can use to extend Adobe Commerce and Magento Open Source functionality: